 - How do I transition from the swim to the bike?

 Normally you run barefoot from the pool (or sea) to the transition area.
 This has the advantage that your fit are practically dry but the time you get there.
 In transition you put on shoes ready for the bike.
 Many people choose to use cycling shoes but running shoes are also fine for a first event.
+You can also leave your trainers outside the pool if you prefer not to run barefoot.

 - Do I need running shoes or will ordinary trainers do?